taustation-fan/taustation-fan.github.io/README.md

 Deposits are free at any bank.

-The following table summarizes what is payed from the wallet and what is payed from your bank account:
+The following table summarizes what is paid from the wallet and what is paid from your bank account:

 | Action/Service    |  Payment                  |
 |-------------------|---------------------------|